 In short, IT Engineers manage and handle software, hardware, and networks in an organization.
 They design and build software and processes to ensure IT processing is smooth as possible.
 The job of an IT Engineer may vary due to both predictable or unpredictable factors.
-But broadly speaking, IT Engineers handle system installations, design system configurations, set and enforce system standards, design and apply customized solutions, secure networks, optimize and troubleshoot network performance, configure switching or routing devices and hosted IP voice services.
+But broadly speaking, IT Engineers handle system installations, design system configurations, set and enforce system standards, design and apply customized solutions, secure networks, optimize.
+They are also capable of troubleshooting network performance, configuring switching or routing devices and hosted IP voice services.

 IT Engineer Roles and Responsibilities

-System Development – Create an IT or computer system customized to the organization’s requirements with the help of programming, scripting, planning, configuring, testing, and monitoring.
+System Development – Create a computer system customized to the organization’s requirements with the help of programming, scripting, planning, configuring, testing, and monitoring.

 Manage Projects – Project Managers oversee IT teams and coordinate with vendors and internal users when implementing new systems.
 They also arrange meetings, present information, and order supplies and equipment for ongoing projects.